Last Goodbye (Jeff Buckley song)

 "Last Goodbye" is a 1994 song by singer-songwriter Jeff Buckley, from his album Grace.
 It was the second single released from the album, after the title song.
-It was Buckley's most commercially successful song in the US, earning him a belated alternative hit in early 1995, peaking at #19 on the U.S. Billboard Alternative Songs.
-In Australia, the single peaked at #88 on the ARIA Singles Chart.
+It was Buckley's most commercially successful song in the US, earning him a belated alternative hit in early 1995, peaking at No. 19 on the U.S. Billboard Modern Rock Tracks chart.
+In Australia, the single peaked at No. 88 on the ARIA Singles Chart.

 "Last Goodbye" was originally titled "Unforgiven", and had a more straightforward rock feel and instrumentation; it was first recorded at a demo session in 1990.
 A live version of the song, still titled "Unforgiven", was recorded in 1993 and released on the posthumous 2003 album Live at Sin-é (Legacy Edition).

 The song also featured at number 3 on Australia's Triple J's 'Hottest 100 of 20 Years' countdown.

 Music video

 A music video was created for "Last Goodbye", which showed Buckley and the rest of the band playing the song on a stage while video was projected onto them and the wall behind them.